manuva/.NET/Betas/TweetParser/readme.txt

-Tweet Parser v1.0a by gjtDigital
+Tweet Parser v1.0a by manuva

 Searches tweets based on a keyword by user.
 This app uses the elysium wpf framework for design.